scalawithcats/scala-with-cats/src/pages/functors/scalaz.md

 //                            ^
 ~~~

 Oops!
-This is the same inavariance problem we saw with `Monoids`.
+This is the same invariance problem we saw with `Monoids`.
 Let's add some smart constructors to compensate:

 ~~~ scala
 def success[A](value: A): Result[A] = Success(value)